parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 * [Challenge 7](#ch7)

 ### My Setup
-I used a Windows XP SP3 VM for most challenges using VirtualBox.
+I used a Windows XP SP3 Virtual Machine for most challenges using VirtualBox.
 For challenge 6 I used a Kali 64-bit VM.
 I used IDA/Immunity on my host OS with some other utilities.

 ### Helpful Tools
 * [7-zip](http://www.7-zip.org/download.html)